-Arthur Online invites specialist landlord insurance provider Just Landlords explores managing student tenancies as they come to an end.
+Arthur Online invites specialist landlord insurance provider Just Landlords who explore how to manage student tenancies as they come to an end.

 For landlords of student properties, tenancy agreements are usually shorter than for more typical lets.
 This means that, at this time of year, many landlords will be preparing for their agreements with student tenants to come to an end.
 Specialist Landlord Insurance provider Just Landlords has the tips you need to prepare for check-out…

 Some time around May/June, student tenants start to think about moving out of their rental accommodation and going back to their hometowns for the summer.
 If you let a private rental property to student tenants, there are certain responsibilities that you both have before they move out.

 These handy tips will help you understand what those responsibilities are and should enable you to prepare for a quick, smooth check-out:

 Complete a final inspection

 Throughout a tenancy, landlords should conduct regular periodic inspections of their property to ensure that the tenant is sticking to the agreement and is looking after their rental home.
 It is recommended that you carry these out every quarter.